 - Use the smallest hoop size that fits your embroidery design.
 When I got lazy and embroidered more than one snowflake at a time, they didn’t turn out as well as doing a single snowflake in my smallest hoop.

 - If your tulle is too delicate to hoop, only hoop the stabilizer.
 Then, spray a light layer of temporary fabric adhesive like Odif 505 on the tulle and press it on the hooped stabilizer.
 Pin only as a very last resort.
 I do prefer hooping because when floated, the tulle bunched up more than when it was hooped.
 And, the adhesive was super messy to spray on fabric with holes!

 - As a general rule, when troubleshooting embroidery on new fabrics, decrease the stitching speed.
 My projects turn out better this, and I can catch errors before they go too far!

-6. Dip your tulle in water to remove the washaway stabilizer.
-This may take several minutes.
-Be careful if you put the design under a stream of water that you don’t disrupt your delicate stitches!
+Lastly, dip your tulle in water to remove the wash-away stabilizer.
+This may take several minutes for it to dissolve.
+Be careful if you decide to put the design under a stream of water.
+That might disrupt your delicate stitches!

 Embroidery on Tulle – Conclusion

 I hope this tutorial has taught you some tips for how to embroider on tulle and opened your mind to the myriad of new creative possibilities!